mkenney/go-chrome/README.md

 # TODO

 Add more tests.
 So many tests...
 If you would like to contribute but aren't sure how, there are several [open issues](https://github.com/mkenney/go-chrome/issues?q=is%3Aopen+is%3Aissue+project%3Amkenney%2Fgo-chrome%2F1) for that need to be written, I'll try to keep that list up to date.
 There are also [several examples](https://github.com/mkenney/go-chrome/blob/master/socket/protocol.animation_test.go) of tests that have already be written.
-Any contributes to tests or otherwise are welcome!
+Any contributions to tests or otherwise are welcome!